oparetryphena-hash/Analyzing-Industry-Carbon-Emissions/README.md

 * Products from developed countries tend to have lower emissions per product unit, possibly due to advanced technology and efficiency.
 * The top 5 companies by carbon footprint accounted for nearly 40% of total emissions in the dataset.

+##  Conclusion

+This project highlights how SQL can be used for environmental and sustainability analytics, turning raw emission data into actionable insights for policymakers and companies aiming to reduce their carbon impact.